Ejected-Media/C500-Tech/README.md

 YouTube video views will be stored in your YouTube History, and your data will be stored and used by YouTube according to its Terms of Service

 ___

+That's a powerful set of features!
+You've covered the core architecture: GoLang on App Engine, Firestore data storage, Gemini API for AI logic, and Discord for the user interface.
+The next logical steps involve infrastructure setup and deployment, followed by feature implementation and iteration.
+Here's a prioritized roadmap for bringing Classroom 500 to life:
+🚀 Phase 1: Infrastructure & Deployment
+This phase focuses on getting your application environment stable and ready to accept code.
+1. Finalize App Engine Setup
+ * Create the App Engine Project: If you haven't already, create the Google Cloud project and enable the App Engine API.
+ * Go Service Configuration (app.yaml): Create the configuration file for your Go application.
+Since you're running a persistent Discord Bot, you'll likely need a manual or basic scaling configuration rather than the standard App Engine flexible environment for web servers.
+   * Example app.yaml (Basic/Manual Scaling):
+     runtime: go121
+instance_class: F1 # Or B1/B2 for more stable bot operation
+entrypoint: go run main.go
+basic_scaling:
+  max_instances: 1 # Essential for a bot to avoid running duplicate instances

+ * Deployment Script: Create a simple script (or use the Cloud Shell) to deploy your code: gcloud app deploy.
+2. Secure Credentials
+ * Environment Variables: Define and secure the necessary secrets for your App Engine environment.
+   * DISCORD_BOT_TOKEN
+   * GEMINI_API_KEY (or rely on Application Default Credentials if running on Google Cloud)
+   * Go Setup: Ensure your Go code reads these variables using os.Getenv().
+3. Firestore Setup
+ * Index Creation: Before heavy testing, review the Firestore console to identify and create any necessary indexes for your queries (especially for those involving OrderBy and Where clauses on different fields in the Assignments or Messages collections).
+This prevents slow queries in production.
+💡 Phase 2: Core Feature Implementation
+Once the deployment pipeline is stable, focus on the feature backbone.
+4. Implement User Identity & Role Gating
+ * User Registration: Implement the initial setup where a Discord User ID is mapped to a Firestore User document, including their Role (Student/Teacher).
+ * Context Service: Write and test the GetUserContext service function to ensure every command handler can reliably determine who is speaking and which class channel they are in.
+5. Finalize Gemini Services
+ * History Management: Implement and thoroughly test the getHistory and saveMessages functions to ensure conversation context is correctly retrieved and saved from Firestore for the /ask-ai command.
+ * Structured Output (/create-quiz): Finalize the GenerateQuiz function and ensure the JSON unmarshaling into your Go structs is robust, handling any potential errors or inconsistencies from the AI response.
+🛠️ Phase 3: Testing and Iteration
+ * Alpha Testing: Deploy a minimal version of the bot to a private Discord server and ensure the core commands (/ask-ai, /new-chat, and /create-quiz) function correctly end-to-end.
+Do you want to start with the app.yaml configuration for your Go Discord bot on App Engine, or jump straight into designing the Firestore index strategy?